heterodb/pg-strom/man/postgis.md

 @en{
 You can use GPU-PostGIS without any configurations.

-If you have installed PostGIS from a package or source code, and have defined geometry data types and PostGIS functions using the `CREATE EXTENSION` command, PG-Strom will automatically determine if the PostGIS functions that appear in the query are executable on the GPU.
+PG-Strom will automatically determine if the PostGIS functions used in the query are executable on the GPU when PostGIS is installed from the package or the source code and the geometry data types and PostGIS functions are defined using the CREATE EXTENSION syntax.
 }

 @ja{